The pros & cons of single service, bundled and total facility management

 But modern CAFM systems are giving companies and Facility Managers the opportunity to bring multiple supplier relationships under much closer control, through single software solutions.

-And where once companies might have felt they had no choice but to sign up for contracts with super-size suppliers, there is now an alternative.
+Where once companies might have felt they had no choice but to sign up for contracts with super-size suppliers, there is now a genuine alternative.

 Tom Wilcock